Beautiful World (Westlife song)

 "Beautiful World" is a song by Irish boy band Westlife.
-It was planned to be the lead single from their second compilation album, Greatest Hits but replaced by the song Lighthouse.
-The song was written by Ruth-Anne Cunningham, Mark Feehily and John Shanks and later released as promotional single on November 17, 2011.
+It was planned to be the lead single from their second compilation album, Greatest Hits (2011) but replaced by the song "Lighthouse".
+The song was written by Ruth-Anne Cunningham, Mark Feehily and its producer John Shanks and later released as promotional single on 17 November 2011 by Sony Music and RCA Records.
 The single is the group's last promotional single not under the tutelage of Simon Cowell, having left Syco and Cowell in March 2011.

 Background

 The song chosen to be the summer single but the release was cancelled for some reasons, giving way to a November release for the first single which at the last minute was changed to "Lighthouse".
 "Lighthouse" was chosen by the record label instead of another new album track, "Beautiful World".
 It was due to be the lead single from their forthcoming compilation but at the last minute they ditched the song in favour of the latter.
 Mark said: "It was literally up until a day ago that we were deciding between 'Lighthouse' and 'Beautiful World' for the first single but they went with 'Lighthouse' in the end.", "It's one of the potential single track of the album", "I wasn't too gutted though.
 Once I write the song I've written it.
 You can't get too attached and just have to hand it over and forget the fact that you've written it."